 - Dedicated account manager.

-Done reading?
+Interested in Stamps.com?
 Take Stamps.com for a spin with this 4-week free trial.

 Stamps.com is able to offer discounted commercial-based shipping rates.
 The discounts vary by mail class.
 Here are the current discounts for both domestic and international shipments: